seventh-chord/compiler_project/reference/notes.md

 OR          Bitwise OR.
 XOR         Bitwise XOR.
 NOT         Bitwise NOT.
-More bitwise instructions in intel_introduction.pdf, 5.1.16 and 5.1.6
+More bitwise instructions, see intel introduction, 5.1.16 and 5.1.6

 SAR         Shift arithmetic right.
 SHR         Shift logical right.